ibm-cloud-docs/watsonxdata/db_ast.md

 1. Review the generated response.

 1. Provide feedback for the response and help improve the assistant.
 You have the following feedback options:
-   * Good response : You can select this option if you are happy with the response.
+   * Good response : You can select this option if you are satisfied with the response.
-   * Bad response : You can select this option if you are unhappy with the response.
+   * Bad response : You can select this option if the response has to be improved.
 The chat prompts you for additional feedback.